-The International Betta Congress (IBC) is a wordwide union of Betta-lovers and breeders.
-It was founded in the United States in 1966 by Dr. Gene Lucas (known as the father of the IBC) and others as a charitable association with the goal of promoting bettas and researching them.
+The International Betta Congress (IBC) is a worldwide union of Betta-lovers and breeders.
+It was founded in the United States in 1966 by Dr. Gene Lucas (known as the father of the IBC) and others as a non-profit organization with the goal of promoting bettas and researching them.
 The first international betta show took place in 1967 with a large participation of 60 IBC members and another 150 interested breeders.
 At that first show, there were over 200 fish judged.

 A year later, there were 120 members and a team of 12 directors.
 The organization’s magazine FLARE! was brought to life, and a Class Standard was developed to allow fair and equal judgment during shows.

-Today, the IBC exists in all parts of the world, with the largest memberships being in the United States (Area 1), Europe (Area 2), and Asia (Area 6).
-We have over 50 certified judges who are represented in every continent, and almost every month there is an IBC sanctioned International show taking place somewhere around the globe.
-At the prime of betta showing, there were over 600 bettas shown and judged at the annual IBC Convention.
+Today, the IBC exists in all parts of the world, with the largest memberships being in the United States (Area 1), Asia (Area 6), and Europe (Area 2).
+We have over 50 certified judges who are represented in every continent, and every month there are several sanctioned shows taking place somewhere around the globe.
+Shows draw on average between 300 – 1400 bettas.

 The goals of the IBC are:

 - To organize betta fanciers throughout the world

 - To promote and establish betta shows